doctorfree/MusicPlayerPlus/markdown/mpplus.1.md

 **mpplus -R -T**
 : Creates an asciinema recording of `mpcplus` music player client and visualizer running in a tmux session

+**mpplus -d**
+: Download album cover art for any albums in the music library that do not already have cover art

 # AUTHORS
 Written by Ronald Record github@ronrecord.com